rosdabbler/rosdabbler.github.io/docs/collections/_notes/2021/11/docker-openvpn-interactions.md

 sudo iptables -F FORWARD
 sudo iptables -P FORWARD ACCEPT
 ```
-What is strange is that prior to Docker, the bridged connections were not going through FORWARD, but after the are.
+What is strange is that prior to Docker, the bridged connections were not going through FORWARD, but after they are.
 A logged item in kern.log gave me a hint that Docker enabled bridged routing or some such.
 Upon further investigation, this might be br_netfilter. ebtables is empty, that's not it.

 Check this out after Docker:
 ```bash